root-project/web/manual/io/index.md

 TH1F *fH; //->
 {% endhighlight %}

-Pointers`fH` is marked as never null: ROOT will be able to perform additional optimizations.
+The pointer data member `fH` is marked as never null: ROOT will be able to perform additional optimizations.
 `fTracks`, instead, will always be checked for `nullptr`.

 ### Array data members of fixed and variable size